Ifunanya-O/Project-Portfolio/README.md

-This is a compilation of hands-on Lab experience in the AWS Cloud environment working with services such as Database, Networking (VPC), Compute and utilization of monitoring tools like Cloudtrail.
+This is a compilation of my practical experience working with services such as Database, Networking (VPC), Compute and utilization of monitoring tools like Cloudtrail in the AWS cloud environment.